-I also created a few sharable infographics using Adobe Spark that were incredibly easy to create and share key takeaways from our conversations.
+I also created a few sharable infographics using Adobe Express that were incredibly easy to create and share key takeaways from our conversations.

 Finally, when Gary left me to take to the stage at WCIT 2019 for his keynote, I managed to take a photo of him on stage and DRock taking a photo of him on stage.
 Gary Vaynerchuk then shared my image on both Twitter and Instagram Stories.

 Armenia 🇦🇲 thank you 🙏 love ❤️ to so many of you https://t.co/I13uz2tJLX

 — Gary Vaynerchuk (@garyvee) October 8, 2019

 We are living in a volume-centric digital world where you must create more context for your audience if you are serious about standing out from the crowd and your competitors.
 But you don’t need to start from scratch, you just need to work smarter, not harder.

 The trick in creating more content than you ever thought possible can be as simple as repurposing information you already have to hand.
 I don’t have the luxury of a digital team at my disposal but if I can turn a short interview into a video, podcasts, images, infographics, blog posts, audiograms, and social media posts, so can you.